vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 - Loading selected shipping method
 - Selecting and configuring shipping method

-All we have to do is import and put it in `pages/Shipping.vue` as a [second part of the Shipping step](https://github.com/vuestorefront/vue-storefront/blob/next/packages/commercetools/theme/pages/Checkout/Shipping.vue#L197)
+All we have to do is import and put in the view.
 ```vue
 <VsfShippingProvider
   @submit="$router.push('/checkout/billing')"
 />
 ```

-`VsfShippingProvider` emits `submit` event when shipping method is properly picked, configured and user clicks `Continue to billing` button.
+`VsfShippingProvider` emits `submit` event when shipping method is selected, configured and user clicks submit button.

-### Extending`VsfShippingProvider` and reacting to it's events
+### Extending `VsfShippingProvider` and reacting to it's events
 You can pass asynchronous functions as `VsfShippingProvider` props to hook into different events within it's lifecycle, override initial function parameters or react to specific events like method selection.
 We will call these methods "hooks".

 Below you can find a list of available hooks.
 Because every shipping provider is different not all of them are present in every integration.
 Always refer to the documentation of a specific provider to learn which hooks are available for it.
 - **beforeLoad** `(config => config)` - called before loading shipping methods